lf-hernandez/mdg-inventory-tools/README.md

 ---

-**Note**: Ensure that all the necessary environmental variables and configurations are correctly set up as per the project requirements.
+**Note**: Ensure that all the necessary env vars and configurations are correctly set up as per the project requirements.